 Publishing vs. Inviting Collaborators

-Permissions are for active collaborators, like event managers and staff, and requires users to have an Account.
-Users must have an Account to update Tasks as completed, scan leads and for similar activities.
+Permissions are for active collaborators, like Event Managers and Staff, and require users to have an Account.
+Users must have an Account to update Tasks as completed, scan Leads and for similar activities.

-Publishing is for view-only passive collaborators, like company-wide visibility or embedding on your public-facing website.
+Publishing is used for view-only, passive collaborators, like company-wide visibility or embedding on your public-facing website.
 Publishing doesn't require viewers to have an Account.
-You can publish view-only Event Lists, Briefs and Forms, as well as export to spreadsheet, PDF and calendars.
+You can publish view-only Event Calendars, Briefs and Forms, as well as export to spreadsheet, PDF and calendars.